CharB-22/OC-blog-professionnel/README.md

 --> Download or Clone the project from Github

---> Make sure you have composer installed to be able to download the libraries to be able to correctly run this project.
-Once this check is done, installed the libraries by using this command in your command line:
+--> Install the needed libraries by using this command in your command line:

     php composer.phar install

 --> Import the .sql file from the repository in your MySql database.

-In order to connect to the database, make sure to update the identifiers in the AbstractManager.php (App\Model\AbstractManager.php):

-    const DB_HOST = 'mysql:host=localhost;dbname=oc-projet5';

-    const DB_USER = 'root';

-    const DB_PASSWORD = 'root';
+--> Update the _config.php file with your own identifier.
+This file can be found in this folder: config\_config.php : replace the asterisks with the identifiers from your own set up.
+These changes have to be done in order to connect correctly to the database and to update the email recipient.

---> Last but not least, in order to access the backend pages, an generic administrator account has been created:
+--> Last but not least, in order to access the backend pages, a generic administrator account has been created (already in the database):

     username: Admin1